Online Journaling for Mental Health

 Gratitude Journaling

-- List 3-5 things you're grateful for each day
+- List 3-5 things you're grateful for each day, ideally tied to specific positive events

 - Be specific—details matter more than generalities